Teaching About Israel

 Sunday, April 30 | 3:00-4:30PM | 88th Street Sanctuary

 Fifty years after the Six-Day War, 400,000 Israelis are settled on the West Bank.
 Many consider settlements an impediment to peace, while others consider it a fulfillment of the Zionist vision.
-Join Israeli Consul General and former head of the Yesha Council, Mr. Dani Dayan, for a special presentation on the impact of the settlements on Israel’s society and future.
+Join Israeli Consul General and former Chairman of the Council of Jewish Communities in Judea and Samaria, Mr. Dani Dayan, for a special presentation on the impact of the settlements on Israel’s society and future.
 Register here for this event.
 Read more »

 Sunday, April 30 | 5:00-6:15PM | 89th Street Community House

 Join us for a special screening of excerpts from the work-in-progress documentary, HEROES.
-This feature film explores the real-life heroes involved in the Jewish-Ethiopian aliyah to Israel.
+This feature film explores the experiences of the real-life heroes involved in the Jewish-Ethiopian aliyah to Israel.
 After the screening, there will be a Q&A featuring co-director Avishai Yeganyahu Mekonen and activists who were directly involved in the aliyah efforts.
-Visit the film’s webpage here.
-Registration information to come.
+Visit the film’s webpage and sign up here to attend.

 Sunday, May 14 | 5:00-6:30PM | 89th Street Community House

 The miraculous victory of the Six-Day War left a huge impact on local culture in the late 60s and early 70s.
 This musical presentation will feature classic songs from the post-war era, performed by our very own BJ musical ensemble.
-Moti Zeira, head of our partner organization HaMidrasha, will examine the impact of the war on Israeli music, the rise of military super-groups, and the subversive messages hidden within some of the all-time classics of that era.
+Moti Zeira, head of our partner organization HaMidrasha and official biographer of Israeli song-writer Naomi Shemer (Yerushalayim Shel Zahav), will examine the impact of the war on Israeli music, the rise of military super-groups, and the subversive messages hidden within some of the all-time classics of the age.

 Programs From Previous Years